- Minor in Environmental Studies (TU)

 - ENV 401 Seminar in Environmental Studies

-- Completion of one of the following courses worth 4 or more hours:
+- Completion of one of the following courses worth a total of at least 4 hours:

 - BIO 280 Conservation Biology in Hawaii

 - BIO 423 Ecology